Applications for the McKnight Endowment Fund for Neuroscience Scholar Award due January 4, 2021.

-Background.
-These awards were established to encourage emerging neuroscientists to focus on disorders of learning and memory.
+These awards were established to give promising young investigators in the early stages of an independent research career the opportunity to develop their work on critical problems in brain science.
 Applicants for the McKnight Scholar Awards must demonstrate interest in solving important problems in relevant areas of neuroscience, including the translation of basic research to clinical neuroscience.
 Awards are given to exceptional young scientists who hold the M.D. and/or Ph.D. degree and who are in the early stages of establishing an independent laboratory and research career.
 Traditionally, successful candidates have held faculty positions for at least one year.
 For the names of previous recipients and their projects, click here.

-Eligibility.
-In this competition, up to six McKnight Scholars will be selected to receive three years of support, beginning July 1, 2019.
+In this competition, up to six McKnight Scholars will be selected to receive three years of support, beginning July 1, 2021.
+Applicants must have:

 - An M.D., Ph.D., or other suitable doctorate